 3. NEGATIVE – works against one or more ESG principles

-An ILS that receives a negative rating is not eligible for investment in our portfolios.
-In addition, an ILS from a sponsor that meets any of our Sustainability Exclusion Criteria also receives a negative rating and is not an eligible investment for Fermat portfolios.
+An ILS that receives a negative rating is not eligible for purchase for our portfolios.
+In addition, an ILS from a sponsor that meets any of our Sustainability Exclusion Criteria also receives a negative rating and is not an eligible purchase for Fermat portfolios.
 To ensure ratings are applied consistently, a scoring system is used.
 An investment's rating, and associated scoring and commentary, is documented by Fermat’s Chief Compliance Officer (COO) as part of Fermat’s investment approval process.

 As an example, a positive rating would be given to the catastrophe bonds issued on behalf of a government by the World Bank as part of their Capital-at-Risk Notes series, which strongly reinforce all three ESG elements.
 A positive score would also be given to an insurance company that reaches the highest standards in catastrophe bond risk disclosures, by providing detailed information regarding the subject business underlying the ILS issue, granular data on current and projected insured exposures, clear and replicable risk modeling information and that demonstrates a strong track record in making timely and accurate loss and reserve estimations after loss events.
 A neutral score, for example, could be assigned to an ILS sponsored by an insurance company that does not have the same systems, reporting, response and claims handling capabilities as other peers active in the catastrophe bond issuing market.
 The score signals that such a company does not meet the higher corporate governance standards and risk disclosures or has yet to demonstrate that they can govern their risk as well as other companies in the market.
 However, with time and experience, ESG ratings for bonds issued by such sponsors could improve.